 My aim is to offer a first appointment – known as an initial assessment – within 1-2 weeks.
 Then we would arrange a set number of counselling sessions to take place weekly at a time that is convenient for you and where I have availability.
 How quickly these sessions can begin will depend on the availability of that free ‘slot’.

-It can be scary and confusing making the decision to contact a counsellor or therapist, but in my experience people will struggle with a mental health issue, a personal crisis or problems with a relationship for much longer than is healthy.
 Sometimes a friend has proved a source of comfort, but this help can only go so far.
 Realising that resolving a problem requires something more means you have actually already taken the first step towards improving your life.

 ©2021 Anita Dunford